itayfry/aoc-2023/README.md

 My solutions for advent of code 2023

-Warning: Viewer descretion is advised.
+Warning: Viewer discretion is advised.
 The code will not be pretty.